mrpity/sample_k8s_controller/terraform/ops-env/README.md

 main.tf --- main terraform file (primary entrypoint)

-terraform.tfstate --- autocreated file with current env state (after applying main.tf, see below) .terraform --- dir with plugins for terrform and etc (appear after initialization: terraform init)
+terraform.tfstate --- autocreated file with current env state (after applying main.tf, see below) terraform.tfvars --- file with sensetive data.
+It will ignore by git, but terraform will use it .terraform --- dir with plugins for terrform and etc (appear after initialization: terraform init)

 #################################################